apache/gravitino/docs/iceberg-rest-service.md

 | `gravitino.auxService.iceberg-rest.jdbc.password` | The password of the Jdbc connection  | null | 0.2.0 |
 | `gravitino.auxService.iceberg-rest.jdbc-initialize` | Whether to initialize meta tables when create Jdbc catalog | `true` | 0.2.0 |

-If using Jdbc catalog, you must download responding Jdbc driver jars to Gravitino Iceberg REST server classpath, such as `catalogs/lakehouse-iceberg/libs`.
+If using Jdbc catalog, you must **download responding Jdbc driver jars to Gravitino Iceberg REST server classpath**, such as `catalogs/lakehouse-iceberg/libs`.

 ### Other Iceberg catalog properties
 We could add other properties defined in [CatalogProperties of Iceberg](https://github.com/apache/iceberg/blob/main/core/src/main/java/org/apache/iceberg/CatalogProperties.java), please note that `catalog-impl` doesn't take effect.